Super-Protocol/docs/docs/developers/deployment_guides/blockchain/oracles.md

 To set up the project you will need to configure env variables in the `.env` file:

-- `PRIVATE_KEY` - The private key to your test wallet with MATIC tokens.
+- `MUMBAI_DEPLOYER_PRIVATE_KEY` - The private key to your test wallet with MATIC tokens.
 - `MUMBAI_URL` - you can use `https://mumbai.polygon.superprotocol.com/hesoyam`, which is the Super Protocol Polygon node, or your own.
 - `POLYGON_API_KEY` - the API Key you have generated in [Polygonscan](https://polygonscan.com/login).